 you may feel that there's nothing you can do about it.
 This isn't

 true.
-Many people with mental health problems stop smoking - and
+Many people with mental health problems have stopped

 What's in it for me if I stop smoking?

 better in yourself.